-Which of the following was the more important reason why Lenin was able to strengthen his rule over Russia:
+Which of the following was the more important reason why white Americans travelled across the Great Plains in the 1840s and 1850s:

-- the Red Army - economic policies?
+- religion - economic opportunity?

-Explain your answer with reference to both bullet points.
+Explain your answer with reference to both reasons.

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.